 Graduate students Stephen Powell, Patrick DeBrosse, and Amanda Racine present the initial launch of The Siege of Antioch Project, a Digital Humanities initiative begun by the Center for Medieval Studies in collaboration with UK-based scholars.

-Known for its excellence in diverse fields of medieval research, Fordham University offers the master of arts degree in medieval studies and a doctoral certificate in medieval studies.
+Known for its excellence in diverse fields of medieval research, Fordham University offers the master of arts degree in medieval studies and a doctoral-level Advanced Certificate in Medieval Studies.
 Fordham's intimate size and tradition of devotion to teaching offers students an intellectual climate in which faculty members, well-known and active in the scholarly community, encourage and support students in their academic pursuits.
 The University offers graduate assistantships and fellowships to a limited number of students.